 What would it take to run a ghost factory, engaging hundreds of people in the manufacture of a large physical object, where no-one know's what they are making, until the moment of completion?

-This booklet describes an experiment that took over six months and engaged hundreds of people from across China.
+This booklet describes an experiment that took over six months and engaged hundreds of people from across China, it explores human psychology, trust and distributed manufacturing.
 A proof of concept.
 Perhaps also, a harbinger of the future.

 China is increasingly influencing how this planet will look in the coming century — economically, politically and culturally.
 Heading up global insights in an innovation consultancy, my role provides a particular perspective on what is happening in China: primary research reveals the nuances of how it’s citizens view themselves and the world around them; interactions with multi-national clients that are eyeing up what already is or will soon be the world’s largest economy; and conversations with Chinese brands looking to move up the value chain as they compete both at home and in the global marketplace, all within a time line that meets both short terms market wins and long term strategic goals.
 It provides unique lens through which to see what has come to pass and what will be.